About the Court

 Jurisdiction upon transfer from the Family Court

-The Court also has jurisdiction to hear any matter within the jurisdiction of the Family Court which the Family Court transfers to the Federal Circuit Court.
+The Federal Circuit Court also has jurisdiction to hear any matter within the jurisdiction of the Family Court that the Family Court transfers to the Federal Circuit Court.

 General federal law

-The Court deals with a wide range of matters, sharing jurisdiction with the Federal Court and, in some cases, state courts.
-The Court's rules and procedures are simpler and less formal and aim to reduce the cost and number of court appearances.
+The Federal Circuit Court deals with a wide range of matters, sharing jurisdiction with the Federal Court and, in some cases, state courts.
+The Court’s Rules and procedures are simpler and less formal and aim to reduce the cost and number of court appearances.

-The Court can hear and decide matters relating to administrative law, admiralty law, bankruptcy, consumer law (formerly trade practices), human rights, industrial, intellectual property, migration and privacy and any matter transferred from the Federal Court.
-Where the Court has jurisdiction in a matter, it also has jurisdiction to determine associated or inseverable claims which would otherwise not be within jurisdiction.
+Where the Court has jurisdiction in a matter, it also has jurisdiction to determine associated or inseverable claims that would otherwise not be within jurisdiction.

-Following is more information about the Court's jurisdiction in these various areas of general federal law.
+Following is more information about the Federal Circuit Court’s jurisdiction in the various areas of general federal law.

 - Matters under the Administrative Decisions (Judicial Review) Act 1977.

-- Judicial review of 'child support first reviews' under section 44AAA of the Administrative Appeals Tribunal Act 1975 (provided that the decision does not involve a presidential member).
+- Judicial review of ‘child support first reviews’ under s 44AAA of the Administrative Appeals Tribunal Act 1975 (provided that the decision does not involve a presidential member).

-- Appeals from the Administrative Appeals Tribunal remitted from the Federal Court.
+- Appeals from the Administrative Appeals Tribunal (AAT) remitted from the Federal Court.

 - In personam actions (claims against a specific person or company) such as freight claims, damage claims and seafarers’ wages.